Areia Branca Beach: Geography

 As its name indicates, the beach is white and sandy.
-It is about 600 m long, and located close to the north eastern end of the Bay of Dili, east of the centre of Dili, capital city of East Timor.
+It is about 600 m long, and located close to the north eastern end of the Bay of Dili, east of the centre of Dili, capital city of Timor-Leste.

 On its land side, the beach is fringed by shady trees, and overlooked by steep low hills creating a dramatic backdrop.
 The hills are covered with Eucalyptus alba savanna woodland, in which small stands of tropical dry forest are developing.
 The beach and hills are all part of the Areia Branca no Dolok Oan Important Bird Area.

-The beach and its environs are one of Dili's and East Timor's most popular beach areas for both local residents and tourists.
+The beach and its environs are one of Dili's and Timor-Leste's most popular beach areas for both local residents and tourists.
 On Sundays, the beach is often crowded from early in the morning until late at night.

 Especially at low tide, the water at the beach is very shallow with a sandy bottom, and therefore suitable for children, but not conducive to swimming by adults.
 Local residents often walk with spears to the beach's coral breaks to go fishing at low tide.
 They also commonly shelter under the trees while repairing fishing nets.
 Other beach users frequently engage in onshore physical recreation, including walking or running along the beach, especially in the early mornings and late afternoons.
 Yet another, less physical, activity at the beach is watching the sunsets.

 History

 In the final years of the Portuguese colonial era, the authorities hoped that the Areia Branca Beach would become a tourist destination.
 With that in mind, a few shelters were built there.

 Soon afterwards, the beach was the scene of tragic events.
 During the invasion and occupation, people were taken to the beach, executed, and dumped into the water; others were shot on the Dili wharf and their bodies were later washed ashore at the beach.

 In the early years of the 21st century, particular efforts were made to develop the beach and the area surrounding it into a leisure and tourist destination.

-On the morning of 11 February 2008, the then President of East Timor, José Ramos-Horta, was out jogging on the beach when rebel soldiers entered his nearby residential compound.
+On the morning of 11 February 2008, the then president of Timor-Leste, José Ramos-Horta, was out jogging on the beach when rebel soldiers entered his nearby residential compound.
 As he walked back there from the beach, the rebels opened fire on him in an assassination attempt.
 Ramos-Horta was critically wounded in the incident, but survived.